sybrew/the-seo-framework/readme.txt

 == Upgrade Notice ==

-= 3.1.3 =
-This update fixes incorrect logic in the homepage title additions brought in 3.1.2.
-We urge you to update and [ask Google to recrawl your homepage](https://support.google.com/webmasters/answer/6065812?hl=en) URL directly after doing so.
-See https://theseoframework.com/?p=2654 for details.

 = 3.1.1 =
 This is a major upgrade.
 Make a backup of your database before upgrading.
 WordPress v4.6 (or greater) and PHP v5.4 (or greater) are now required.
 If you use the Extension Manager, update it to v1.5.2 (or greater) before upgrading this plugin.
 Downgrading to v3.0.6 possible.

 = 3.0.0 =
 A major update.
 Make a backup of your database before upgrading.

-= 2.9.3 =
-A highly recommended update that fixes "Home Page as Blog" query issues.

 = 2.8.0 =
 In the 2.8.0 update WordPress 4.3 and PHP 5.2 support have been dropped for better code quality.